ImeryakovS/CypressTests/README.md

 ## About my project

 My project with test for Grafana.
 It's a public demonstration for my skills in autotests.
-I'm learning JS + Cypress currently.
+I'm learning JS/TS + Cypress currently.
 And my repository and code will be changed.

+<u>Now I am moving project to TypeScript on the branch TypescriptTests</u>

 I will add information about setup tests and environment as soon as possible